-Lesson Title: Reading Comprehension Theme: Reading - Poetry Lesson Number: L3-L094 Class: SSS 3 Time: 40 minutes Learning Outcomes Preparation By the end of the lesson, pupils Write the poems, 'The Secret' and will be able to: 'Man of Constant Sorrow', on the 1.
-Read a text with fluency. board (see end of lesson).
-2. Identify the features of a poem.
-3. Infer meaning from a text.
-4. Answer questions on a text.
+Theme: Reading

+Class: SSS 3 Time: 40 minutes

+Preparation

+Write the poems, 'The Secret' and

+"Man of Constant Sorrow', on the

+board (see end of lesson).

-- Read/sing the nursery rhyme, 'Row, Row, Row Your Boat' aloud: Row, row, row your boat, Gently down the stream.
-Merrily, merrily, merrily, merrily, Life is but a dream. - 2.
-Discuss the following as a class: - What mood does this poem put you in? - What literary devices does it use?
+1. Read/sing the nursery rhyme, 'Row, Row, Row Your Boat' aloud:

+Row, row, row your boat,

+Gently down the stream.

+Merrily, merrily, merrily,

+Life is but a dream.

+- 2. Discuss the following as a class: - What mood does this poem put you in? - What literary devices does it use?
 (Examples: assonance, rhyme) - Why does it use these devices?
 (Example answer: to put children in a pleasant state for sleep) - 3.
 Tell pupils that in this lesson, they will learn to develop their ability to read and comprehend poetry.

-- 1. Explain to pupils that to understand a poem's meaning, it is important to understand the features of poetry.

-- 2. Revise the common features of poetry:

-- Poems use mood to give the reader a particular feeling.

-- Many poems use descriptive words that relate to the senses.

-- Poems often use symbolism and figurative language: The writer may be talking about one thing to represent something different.
+- 1. Explain to pupils that to understand a poem's meaning, it is important to understand the features of poetry. - 2.
+Revise the common features of poetry: - Poems use mood to give the reader a particular feeling. - Many poems use descriptive words that relate to the senses. - Poems often use symbolism and figurative language: The writer may be talking about one thing to represent something different.

-Examples:

 - The sky can represent freedom.

 - Water can represent renewal or rebirth.

 - Light can represent hope.

 - Like essay paragraphs, poems are broken up into groups of lines called stanzas.

 - Stanzas give the poem a particular rhythm.

 - Many, but not all, poems rhyme.
-Example: